 Alternative 3 consisted of a single large detention basin at approximately the same location as the Project footprint.
 Under Alternative 3, Site D was proposed to have a different levee configuration than the Project and would provide approximately 2,374 acre-feet of storage (Merced County, 2009).
 Constructed features of this basin would have been similar to those described for Alternative 1.
-Because the inundation area was proposed to extend farther north of the agricultural field, it was projected to result in more disturbance to biological resources and wetlands, including vernal pools, as compared to the Project.
+The Alternative 3 embankment and inundation area may have overlapped vernal pool habitat occupied by one or more listed or special-status species.
+Aquatic habitat suitable for breeding CTS were located within 0.5 mile of several ponds and larger seasonal pools (Merced County, 2009).
+In addition, because the inundation area was proposed to extend farther north of the agricultural field, it was projected to result in more disturbance to biological resources and wetlands, including vernal pools, as compared to the Project.
 Therefore, Alternative 3 was not carried forward for further analysis.

-5.3.1.4 Merced County Feasibility Study - Yosemite Lake Operation and Canal Improvements Alternative

-The Merced County Feasibility Study also considered alternative operations at Lake Yosemite in conjunction with irrigation infrastructure modifications.
-The Merced County Feasibility Study concluded that releases at Yosemite Lake associated with winter flood operation do not significantly contribute to peak flows at the Black Rascal Creek diversion, and modifications to lake operations would not provide a significant benefit for flood relief from Black Rascal Creek (Merced County, 2009).
+5.3.1.4 Merced County Feasibility Study - Yosemite Lake Operation and Canal Improvements Alternative peak flows at the Black Rascal Creek diversion, and modifications to lake operations would not provide a significant benefit for flood relief from Black Rascal Creek (Merced County, 2009).
 This alternative was not considered viable and was not carried forward for further analysis.